PHIRIFIRI/C-My-Recipe-Program/README.md

 -prompts the user to scale the recipe.
 -allows the user to reset quantities.
 -allows the user to clear the recipe and start from beginning.
--the program later will display the full recipe of your choice.
+-the program at the end will display the full recipe of your choice.
 THANK YOU